 Before, during, and after O-Week, you will get to know and interact with a number of students and professionals who will help with your transition to Rice.
 Many have put in a great deal of extra time to insure that your experience at the university is memorable and successful, and they will be available to support you through your time here as well.
 To help you understand some of the various people you will come into contact with, we have compiled a brief description of a few roles associated with O-Week.

-Serving as student voices in the planning are the campus-wide O-Week Student Directors, Erica Lee & Matthew Burns.
-Erica & Matthew coordinated O-Week 2019 respectively at Wiess College and Lovett College.
+Serving as student voices in the planning are the campus-wide O-Week Student Directors, Ishaan Rischie & Jordyn Wainscott.
+Ishaan & Jordyn coordinated O-Week 2020 respectively at Jones College and Will Rice College.
 Together, they work with First Year Programs and serve as an excellent resource for the Coordinators, Advisors, and new students.
 Each College has 3 student leaders assigned to oversee the preparation and execution of O-Week for the College as well as collaborating on certain aspects of the overall experience.
-These students have previously served in other O-Week-related capacities and were chosen for their dedication to new students and to Rice University.
+These students may have previously served in other O-Week-related capacities and were chosen for their dedication to new students and to Rice University.
 Additionally the College teams have a respective O-Week page that you can access by clicking on the College crest and an email account that will allow you to contact them directly by clicking on the College names below.

 During O-Week, new students will be a part of a small group of about 7-10 other new students; the groups are led by teams of Advisors/Fellows and Co-Advisors/Co-Fellows.
 These students will serve as guides to everything about Rice and your College.
 Your Advisors/Fellows are students in your home College, and Co-Advisors/Co-Fellows are students from another College.